tunewriter/rental-booking-manager/README.md

 The Availability Checker updates each time a cell is edited.
 	The Availability Checker will only include entries which have a start and an end date.
 	It doesn't include time so it considers the items for each day between (and including) start and end date as occupied.
 	As for now if you want to add an item to the availability calculator you have to add the item in the a dict in the code base.
-(Todo: It should be possible to add this without edit the codebase)
 ### Overview
 The overview sheet is automatically filled in and updated.

 ### Code
-The code for the availability checker and the sorting can be found under _"Extensions &rarr; Apps Script"_.
+The code for the availability checker and the sorting can be found under _Extensions &rarr; Apps Script_.
-	If you can't open _"Apps Script"_, try login into your default Google account
+	If you can't open _Apps Script_, try login into your default Google account.
 ### Status Color
 Above each booking in row B, the cells can take on different colors, depending on temporal distance to the event: